 The Norman Shield has been in existence in many forms since 1929.
 (See the history at right.)
 For more than 90 years, it has provided a written record of the history, traditions and lofty ideals of our organization.
-This 49th edition has been reorganized and refreshed to support and complement the Preparation for Brotherhood and Ritual For Life programs.
+It was reorganized and refreshed in recent years to support and complement the Preparation for Brotherhood and Ritual For Life programs.